brainlife/docs/docs/tutorial/prf-mapping.md

 There are two ways in which one could map this visual function data to the cortex: the first involves the [fitting of an atlas](https://brainlife.io/app/5cc4cd3f4ed9df00317f621d) to the occipital lobe, and the other involves [fitting fMRI pRF data](https://brainlife.io/app/5afc9831322997002773ed1c) to the occipital lobe.
 On brainlife.io, we have developed apps to perform both of these tasks.
 This tutorial will walk you through both methods.

 Useful information about pRF can be found in this [Neuroimage](https://pubmed.ncbi.nlm.nih.gov/17977024-population-receptive-field-estimates-in-human-visual-cortex/) paper.
 More information about the atlas-based mapping can be found in this [PLOS Computational Biology](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003538) paper.
-More information about the method we've implemented for mapping fMRI-based pRF data can be found in this [

-There are two versions of the [brainlife.io](https://brainlife.io) fMRIPrep app.
-One generates outputs mapped to the volumes ([fMRIPrep-volume](https://brainlife.io/app/5c61c69f14027a01b14adcb3)) and the other generates outputs mapped to the surfaces ([fMRIPrep-surface](https://brainlife.io/app/5dfceebd32bff0640ce27bbd)).

-For this tutorial, we will use the volume-based version.

 Now, let's get to work!
 The following steps of this tutorial will show you how to:
 1. generate anatomical surfaces using Freesurfer,
-2. preprocess the anatomical (T1w & T2w) and fMRI data using fMRIPrep
+2a. map pRF data using an atlas,
+2b. map pRF data using fMRI pRF data

-### Copy appropriate data over from a single subject in the InterTVA project
+### Copy appropriate data over from a single subject in the HCP 7T / Retinotopy (pRF) project

-1. Click the following link to go to the project's page for the 'InterTVA' project: https://brainlife.io/project/5c8415aa34225c0031027372
+1. Click the following link to go to the project's page for the 'HCP 7T / Retinotopy (pRF)' project: https://brainlife.io/project/5afc7d24322997002773ed19/
 1. Click the 'Archive' tab at the top of the screen to go to the archive's page.
 1. Select the following datatypes from one subject by clicking the boxes next to the data:
-    * func/task rest
+    * func/task
+    * stimulus
     * anat/t1w
-    * anat/t2w
 1. Click the 'Stage to process' button on the right side of the screen
     * For 'Project', select your project from the drop-down menu.
-    * For 'Process', select 'Create New Process' and title it "fMRI Prep Tutorial".
+    * For 'Process', select 'Create New Process' and title it "pRF Tutorial".
 Hit 'Submit'.
         * This will take you to the process on your Project's page
 1. Archive the data in your project by clickin the 'Archive' button next to each dataset.